buildspace/buildspace-projects/NFT_Collection/en/Section_2/Lesson_3_Dynamically_Generating_NFTs.md

 npx hardhat run scripts/deploy.js --network rinkeby
 ```

 Once we redeploy, you'll be able to see your NFTs on [https://testnets.opensea.io/](https://testnets.opensea.io/) once you search the newly deployed contract address.
 Again, **don't click enter**.
 OpenSea is weird so you'll need click the collection itself when it comes up.

-Note: if nothing pops up, wait a few minutes for OpenSea to update.
+Note: Remember to use `https://rinkeby.rarible.com/token/INSERT_DEPLOY_CONTRACT_ADDRESS_HERE:INSERT_TOKEN_ID_HERE` instead if OpenSea is being slow.

 Contracts are **permanent**.
 So, whenever we re-deploy our contract we're actually creating a whole new collection.